 Cold regions of the Northern Hemisphere can be tough areas for plants unless they are native.
 Native plants are adapted to freezing temperatures, excess rainfall, and gusting winds and thrive in their indigenous regions.
 Cold hardy vines for United States Department of Agriculture zone 3 are often found wild and important sources of food and shelter for animals.
 Many are also ornamental and make perfect flowering vines in cold climates.
 Some suggestions for zone 3 vine plants follow.

 Flowering Vines in Cold Climates

 Gardeners tend to want variety in the landscape, and it is tempting to purchase non-native flowering vines in summer.
 But be wary, these plants are usually reduced to annual status in colder climes where winter’s harshness will kill the root zone and plant.
 Growing hardy flowering vines that are native can reduce this waste and encourage wildlife in the landscape.

 - Kentucky wisteria is another hardy flowering vine.
 It is not as aggressive as other wisteria vines, but still produces the dangling delicate clusters of lavender flowers.

 - The elegant and profuse clematis is another of the flowering vines for zone 3.
 Depending upon the class, these vines may bloom from spring to summer.

-- Lathyrus ochroleucus, or cream peavine, is native in Alaska and can withstand zone 2 conditions.
+- Lathyrus ochroleucus, or cream peavine, is native to Alaska and can withstand zone 2 conditions.
 White blooms appear all summer.

-Vines with seasonal color change are welcome additions to the zone 3 garden too.
+Vines with seasonal color changes are welcome additions to the zone 3 garden too.
 Classic examples might be: